Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Simulation details

 \subsection{Simulating sparse data}

-The most straightforward method to draw sparse data from each system is to draw points uniformly from the phase-space.
-However, for high-dimensional systems this runs the risk of under-sampling the region of the invariant set, observations which we require in order to make any meaningful prediction.
-Moreover, this does not accurately portray how we expect data to be collected in real scenarios.
-Instead, we assume that each point of the data is a point on a random trajectory, with initial conditions coming from a uniform distribution on pre-specified ranges of the phase-space.
-Additionally, we assume that each observed pair $(x_i,\dot{x}_i)$ has independently traversed a different amount of time on its respective trajectories.
-The data sampling process can be summarized through the following steps: \begin{enumerate} \item For each $i\in\{1,\cdots,N\}$, draw the initial conditions $x_i^{(0)}$ uniformly from a pre-specified portion of space \item Sample the amount of time $t_i$ uniformly in the range $[T_{\min},T_{\max}]$ \item Simulate a trajectory beginning at $x_i^{(0)}$ to time $t_i$.
-The point $x_i$ reached on the trajectory in this manner is defined as the position, and $\dot{x}_i=f(x_i)$ as the velocity \item Optionally, Gaussian noise with standard deviation $\sigma$ is then added to $\dot{x}_i$ \end{enumerate}
+A straightforward method to draw sparse data from each dynamical system is to draw observed points uniformly at random from the simulated phase space.
+However, this process is generally inconsistent with sparse measurements collected in experiments, and for high-dimensional systems this runs the risk of under-sampling the invariant set region, which is a prerequisite for meaningful predictions.
+Instead, we resort to the following data sampling process, where each observed pair $(x_i,\dot{x}_i)$ is generated by simulating a trajectory starting from a pre-specified range of the phase-space for a randomly drawn time: \begin{enumerate} \item For each $i\in\{1,\cdots,N\}$, draw the initial conditions $x_i^{(0)}$ uniformly from a pre-specified portion of phase space. \item Sample $t_i$ uniformly in the range $[T_{\min},T_{\max}]$. \item Simulate a trajectory beginning at $x_i^{(0)}$ at time $t = 0$ up to time $t_i$, resulting in an observed position and velocity: $x_i^{(t_i)}$ (denoted as $x_i$ for short), $\dot{x}_i=f(x_i)$. \item Optionally, Gaussian noise with standard deviation $\sigma$ is then added to $\dot{x}_i$ \end{enumerate}

-Usually we set the parameter $T_{\min}=0$, except when sampling from the repressilator (see \Cref{app:repressilator-sim} for more information). $T_\text{max}$ is a hyper-parameter that effectively controls how much samples tend to concentrate around the invariant set.
-When $T_\text{max}$ is close to 0, then the pairs $(x_i,\dot{x}_i)$ revert back to being uniformly sampled from phase-space.
+We set the parameter $T_{\min}=0$ for all simulated sparse data in this study (\Cref{fig:invariants,fig:invariant-set-variance,fig:sparse-results}), except for the repressilator, where it is set to $T_{\min}=3$ to ensure that when the samples are projected to lower than six dimensions they still define a vector field with non-intersecting trajectories. $T_\text{max}$ is a hyperparameter that effectively controls how much samples tend to concentrate around the invariant set.
 An example of the effect of different values for $T_\text{max}$ can be seen in \Cref{fig:time-effect}.
-When $T_\text{max}$ is small, the observations mostly include transients of the dynamics, in which case not much can be estimated with regards to the invariant set of the system.
-As $T_\text{max}$ increases, more points aggregate near the invariant set.
-For our 2D simulations we use $T_\text{max}\approx3$.
+When $T_\text{max}$ is close to 0, the pairs $(x_i,\dot{x}_i)$ revert back to being uniformly sampled from phase-space.
+When $T_\text{max}$ is small, the observations mostly include transients of the dynamics.
+As $T_\text{max}$ increases, more points aggregate near the invariant set, which is in turn easier to estimate.
+For our 2D simulations we use $T_\text{max}=3$, whereas for the repressilator system we used $T_\text{max}=10$.
+A higher $T_\text{max}$ value was used for the repressilator as trajectories in this higher-dimensional system take longer to converge to the invariant set.